-A Complete ABA Curriculum for Individuals on the Autism Spectrum with a Developmental Age of 1-4 Years
+A Complete ABA Curriculum for Individuals on the Autism Spectrum with a Developmental Age of 1-4 Years (Jessica Kingsley Pub, 2014)

-Julie Knapp and Carolline Turnbull
+Julie Knapp and Caroline Turnbull

-Crafting Connections: Contemporary Applied Behavior Analysis for Enriching the Social Lives of Persons with Autism Spectrum Disorder
+Crafting Connections: Contemporary Applied Behavior Analysis for Enriching the Social Lives of Persons with Autism Spectrum Disorder (DRL Books, 2011)

-Effective Programs for Treating Autism Spectrum Disorder: Applied Behavior Analysis Models
+Effective Programs for Treating Autism Spectrum Disorder: Applied Behavior Analysis Models (Routledge, 2010)

 Betty Fry Williams and Randy Lee Williams

 Effective Programs for Treating Autism Spectrum Disorder is a comprehensive guide that parents, teachers, and service providers can use to better assist those with autism.
 This popular and helpful book is organized into three sections:

-Ethics for Behavior Analysts
+Ethics for Behavior Analysts, Third Edition (Routledge, 2016)

 Jon Bailey and Mary Burch

-First Course in Applied Behavior Analysis
+First Course in Applied Behavior Analysis (Waveland, 2006)

 It provides readers with tons of realistic examples supported with research and real-world case studies.
 It will give readers insight into a variety of relevant topics ranging from the language used by ABA professionals to the most effective procedures for changing behavior.

-Flexible and Focused: Teaching Executive Function Skills to Individuals with Autism and Attention Disorders
+Flexible and Focused: Teaching Executive Function Skills to Individuals with Autism and Attention Disorders (Academic Press, 2017)

 Adel C. Najdowski

 Flexible and Focused by Adel C. Najdowski is a helpful reference for behavior analysts and other caregivers of those on the autism spectrum.
 Written as a manual, this book offers useful strategies for approaching lessons on:

-Handbook of Applied Behavior Analysis
+Handbook of Applied Behavior Analysis (Guilford Press, 2013)

-How to Think Like a Behavior Analyst: Understanding the Science That Can Change Your Life
+How to Think Like a Behavior Analyst: Understanding the Science That Can Change Your Life (Routledge, 2006)

 Jon Bailey and Mary Burch

-I Know You’re In There: Winning Our War Against Autism
+I Know You’re In There: Winning Our War Against Autism (Hindsight Press, 2014)

 Marcia Hinds and Ryan Hinds

-Language Processing Drills: For Children with Language Processing Disorders
+Language Processing Drills: For Children with Language Processing Disorders (Independently Published, 2017)

-Make a Wish for Me: A Family’s Recovery from Autism
+Make a Wish for Me: A Family’s Recovery from Autism (She Writes Press, 2015)

 Make a Wish for Me is the captivating account of LeeAndra Chergey and her autistic son, Ryan.
 Chergey lovingly describes the ways in which her family was forced to evolve in the wake of her son’s diagnosis, and her realization that being normal is much less important than being happy.
 This book has won a number of awards including the Indie Reader Discovery Award, the National Indie Excellence Award (finalist), and the Hollywood Book Festival 2016 Honorable Mention, among others.

-Parent’s Guide to In-Home ABA Programs: Frequently Asked Questions About Applied Behavior Analysis for Your Child with Autism
+Parent’s Guide to In-Home ABA Programs: Frequently Asked Questions About Applied Behavior Analysis for Your Child with Autism (Jessica Kingsley Publishers, 2012)

 Elle Olivia Johnson